GiacomoTobiolo/golang-projects/ascii-art-fs/readme.md

 Objectives:

-You must follow the same instructions as in the first subject but the second argument must be the name of the template.
+You must follow the same instructions as in "ascii-art" but the second argument must be the name of the template.
 I know some templates may be hard to read, just do not obsess about it.
 Please...

 Instructions: